Top 25 Small-Town Romance Movies That Will Hit Home

 22. The Half of It

-Some romances begin with a kiss.
-This one starts with a letter.
-Ellie Chu is the smartest girl in her tiny Washington town, but when she agrees to ghostwrite heartfelt notes for a football player’s crush, she doesn’t expect to fall for the same girl herself.
-By the time the final train leaves the station, you’ll be wondering, is the hardest part of love finding it or admitting it?
+Some romances begin with a kiss, this one starts with a letter.
+Ellie Chu, the smartest girl in her tiny Washington town, agrees to ghostwrite love notes for a football player’s crush.
+But she never expects to fall for the same girl herself.
+By the time the last train leaves the station, you’ll be asking: is the hardest part of love finding it or admitting it?

 21. Sweet Land